-What’s the Difference Between FTTC and FTTP, and Why Should You Care?
+What’s the Difference Between FTTC and FTTP?
+Fiber Internet Explained

-FTTC is a blend of a traditional copper wire cable and fiber optic cable.
-It uses fiber optic cables right up to the street cabinet (gray or green cabinets on the street that house active and passive broadband equipment), and then copper wire to connect the cabinets to homes and businesses.
-This is because it is incredibly expensive to install fiber optic cables in a home or a business, so copper is used as an economical substitute.
+FTTC uses both traditional copper wire cable and fiber optic cable.
+It uses fiber optic cables right up to the street cabinet, and then copper wire to connect the cabinets to homes and businesses.
+Because it is incredibly expensive to install fiber optic cables to a home or business, engineers use copper as an economical substitute.

 How Are They Similar?
 How Are They Different?

 But in terms of availability, they differ greatly.
-FTTC can be easily found for the casual user wanting to be hooked up at home.
+FTTC is commonly used by casual users wanting a domestic internet connection.
 FTTP is typically only available for businesses.

-On the other hand, FTTC still provides great Internet speeds.
-The UK-based company Zen promises a minimum of 15 Mbps.
+On the other hand, FTTC still provides great internet speeds.
 You are also more likely to be able to find a provider for FTTC if you’re just a casual user.
 Many providers only offer FTTP connections to businesses, so the high-speed connection is not taken up by users at home.

 Going to FTTP is the hard part.
 Some ISPs will roll out FTTP to select cities, so if you’re one of the lucky few, you may have it already.